brandcom/silverstripe-analytics/README.md

 ## 3. Enter your credentials

-Go to Admin Settings > Tracking and enter your Google Analytics tracking ID as well as your Cookiebot ID.
+Go to Admin > Settings > Tracking and enter your Google Analytics ID and your Cookiebot ID.

 ## 4. Include the tracking code in your template